• Skip to primary navigation

 The Making of a Non-Traditional Rabbit Curry

 My first instinct was to go Indian.
 I wanted to call this dish "Hare Krishna" ... you know, for the airport chanters.
 So thinking along these lines I started with some of the more common ingredients in an Indian curry.
 Curry powder, cumin, cayenne, turmeric...kind of with a nod to my Chicken and Lamb Vindaloo.
-But as I continued to taste and develop the sauce, it seems a bit...IDK...boring.
+But as I continued to taste and develop the sauce, it seemed a bit...IDK...boring.

 Rabbit in itself tends to be rather bland...or at least domestic rabbit you can purchase.
 If you hunt, well then, I think your rabbit would have much more flavor.
-But not being a flavor powerhouse does not negate the health benefits of rabbit.
+But not being a flavor powerhouse does not negate the health benefits of rabbits.
 Rabbit is lean.
 Low-fat.
 Low-calorie.
 High protein.
 Easy to digest.
 Need I say more?
 But with rabbit as a blank canvas, the sauce had to be really full of flavor.
 So I'm tasting and thinking.

 What can I do to make this sauce really sing?